HackYourFuture/UsingAPIs/Week1/README.md

 Lastly, as we now know everything about asynchronicity, we can look at the browser's [Event Loop](https://study.hackyourfuture.net/#/the-internet/event-loop) which every browser implements.
 This will help you understand how and when your code gets executed in the browser.
 This will help you decide where to link up your code with the DOM so that it does what you expect.

 ## Career training II (Interview preparation)
 Finally it is time to continue with developing your soft skills to ace those job interviews.
 For that, have a look at the [interview preparation repo](https://github.com/HackYourFuture/interviewpreparation).
 It is a lot to get through, so you may need some time next week as well.
-There is no homework for this week, but there is some homework for the career training next week, you can already have a look at it if you find these things difficult.
+There is no assignments for this week, but there is some assignments for the career training next week, you can already have a look at it if you find these things difficult.

 ## Finished?